GSA-TTS/10x-website/reports/fy23-impact-report/02-in-review.md

 ### Our Investment Strategy

 Each year, we identify priority areas of investment to help steer our project pipeline, either in a direction where we have an established record of success or towards a new area of exploration we want to pursue.
-We call these investment themes, and in FY23 our investment themes were _Digital Foundations and Equity in Delivery_.
+We call these investment themes, and in FY23 our investment themes were <span class="text-italic">Digital Foundations and Equity in Delivery</span>.

-With the _Digital Foundations_ theme, we wanted to fund projects for digital innovations to support the country’s massive new investments in physical infrastructure.
+With the <span class="text-italic">Digital Foundations</span> theme, we wanted to fund projects for digital innovations to support the country’s massive new investments in physical infrastructure.
 This theme was new for us, timely and relevant.

-_Equity in Delivery_ projects cover topics of justice, access, and using tech to help those most in need.
+<span class="text-italic">Equity in Delivery</span> projects cover topics of justice, access, and using tech to help those most in need.
 Equity is an investment theme we return to again and again, and where we’ve found success.
 We expect to double-down on this portfolio of projects again in FY24.

 A good example of an idea we received and funded that aligns well with both of these themes is our <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://trello.com/c/BkfVw9Ip">De-Biasing Public Infrastructure Investments</a> project.